 This type of key fob is battery operated.
 Once in a while, there are some issues with the key fob because of this battery.
 We will go over some important information and a few tips about what to do when the battery is dead, how to change the battery, cost, and some technical information.

-Most of Mazda models key fobs use the same battery which is CR2025.
-This battery is very common and you can find it in most hardware stores, AutoZone, locksmith shop and online.
+Most Mercedes model’s key fobs use the same battery which is CR2025.
+This battery is very common and you can find it in most hardware stores, AutoZone, locksmith shops, and online.
 You can order it here.

-Here is an example of a Mazda key fob battery replacement.
+Here is an example of a Mercedes key fob battery replacement.

 Before we get into some specific information, here is some useful information you must know: